As expected in a startup like ours, we have a Tech team. 🤓

-The Tech Team usually doesn't have impromptu meetings during the day.
-When they have other meetings, it's because they need to talk with a developer from another company to build an integration, or because they're interviewing someone who applied for a job in the team.
+The Tech team usually doesn't have impromptu meetings during the day.
+When they have other meetings, it's because they need to talk with a developer from another company to build an integration or interview someone who has applied for a job in the team.

 Automatic staging deployment

 The team deploys several times a day, sometimes several times an hour.
 As soon as some code is ready and validated (by another developer for code review and a QA for user testing), it's launched into production. 🚀

 This helps them add features bit by bit instead of rolling out enormous changes that can have a big impact.
 The more lines of code you deploy at the same time, the riskier it is!

 They've set up a complete clean architecture, which is a bit complicated but rewarding; it helps them ship high-quality code.
 While they’re not competing to be the best, they do aim for excellence (which seems similar, but there's a subtle difference).
 They were happy to hear from an external auditor that theirs was one of the best codes he'd seen in all the companies he'd audited (not bragging, but we'll put our sunglasses smiley here anyway 😎 ).

 The team is often asked: “What’s your tech stack?
 Do you use the latest languages?
 Did you try X.io and Y.js?”